Roles

 Visibility in the Client

-Should you wish to make teams visible in the Desktop and Mobile Client, a role with the role type xmpp.group is required.
+Should you wish to make teams visible in the Desktop and Mobile Client, a permission with the role type xmpp.group is required.

 Example:

-Under > > add a new role with the name “Support-Team”.
+Under > > add a new permission with the name “Support-Team”.

 Under the tab, add the xmpp.group role type to the role.